MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/expense/set-up-workflows.md

 # Set up workflows for Expense management

-You can set up a workflow process that is used to review and approve travel and expense documents.
-Workflows can be defined for expense reports, travel requisitions, and cash advance requests.
+You can set up a workflow process to review and approve travel and expense documents.
+You can define workflows for expense reports, travel requisitions, and cash advance requests.

-A workflow represents a business process.
-It defines how a document flows through the system and indicates who must complete a task  or approve a document.
+A workflow represents a business process and defines how a document flows through the system.
+The workflow also indicates who must complete a task or approve a document.
 There are several benefits of using the workflow system in your organization:

-- **Consistent processes** — You can define the approval process for specific documents, such as purchase requisitions and expense reports.
-Using the workflow system helps to ensure that documents are processed and approved in a consistent and efficient manner.
+- **Consistent processes**: You can define the approval process for specific documents, such as purchase requisitions and expense reports.
+Using the workflow system helps ensure that documents are processed and approved in a consistent and efficient manner.
-- **Process visibility** — You can track the status, history, and performance metrics of a specific workflow instance.
+- **Process visibility**: You can track the status, history, and performance metrics of a specific workflow instance.
 This helps you determine whether changes should be made to the workflow to improve efficiency.
-- **Centralized work list** — Users can view a centralized work list to view the workflow tasks and approvals assigned to them.
+- **Centralized work list**: Users can view a centralized work list to view the workflow tasks and approvals assigned to them.

 ## Workflow types